igorkll/SComputers_docs/SComputers/Libraries/gui.md

 * sceneOrWindow:createButton(x, y, sizeX, sizeY, toggle, text, bg:smcolor, fg:smcolor, bg_press:smcolor, fg_press:smcolor):gbutton - create a new button
 * sceneOrWindow:createLabel(x, y, sizeX, sizeY, text, bg:smcolor, fg:smcolor):glabel - create a new label
 the label looks like a button
+* scaneOrWindow:createTextBox(x, y, sizeX, sizeY, text, bg:smcolor, fg:smcolor) - it looks almost like a label only the text is located at the beginning and not in the center
 * sceneOrWindow:createImage(x, y, img):gimage - creates a picture, the size is set by the size of the picture
 * sceneOrWindow:createText(x, y, text, color):gtext - creates text
 * sceneOrWindow:createCustom(x, y, sizeX, sizeY, class, ...):gobj - creates a custom element